GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 The HTTP requests are executed in order, with each one executed right after the previous one has been resolved.

+When all HTTP requests are successful, the field prints an array with their responses, in the same order as they appear in the input list.

 If any HTTP request fails, then the execution stops right there, i.e. the subsequent HTTP requests in the input list are not executed.

 Some possible causes of failing HTTP requests are:

 - The server to connect to is offline
 - The status code of the response is not 200: a 500 internal error, a 404 not found, a 403 forbidden, etc. (This is treated as an error only by `_sendJSONObjectItemHTTPRequests`, `_sendJSONObjectCollectionHTTPRequests` and `_sendGraphQLHTTPRequests`; not by `_sendHTTPRequests`, which returns the status code whichever it is.)
 - The content type of the response is not `application/json`

-When all HTTP requests are successful, the field prints an array with their responses (in the same order as they appear in the input list).

-However, whenever any one HTTP request fails, the field returns `null`, i.e. the response for any previous successful HTTP request will not be printed.
-In addition, the error entry in the response will contain extension `httpRequestInputArrayPosition` to indicate the position of the HTTP request that failed (starting from 0):
+In case of error, the field returns `null` (i.e. the response for any previous successful HTTP request will not be printed), and the error entry will contain extension `httpRequestInputArrayPosition` to indicate which is the item from the input list that failed (starting from 0):

 ```json
 {